wimwenigerkind/mkdocs-wim-wenigerkind/docs/mkdocs.md

     mkdocs new SITE_NAME

-## Configure Mkdocs to use MkDocs-Material
+## Configure MkDocs to use MkDocs-Material

     cd SITE_NAME
     nano mkdocs.yml